atlanticwave-sdx/sdx-controller/README.md

 ### BAPM
 The Behavior, Anomaly, and Performance Manager (BAPM) is a self-driving, multi-layer system.
 It collects fine-grained measurement data from the SDX's underlying infrastructures, and send data reports to the SDX controller.
 The SDX controller BAPM server included in this project is responsible for receiving and processing the BAPM data.

-## Requirements
+## Prerequisites
-Python 3.9.6+

-## Prerequisite: run the RabbitMQ server
+- run the RabbitMQ server
-The communication between SDX controller and Local controller is enabled by RabbitMQ.
-RabbitMQ can either run on the SDX controller, or run on a separate node.
  The easiest way to run RabbitMQ is using docker:

 ```
 sudo docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:latest